 - Selenium is open-source and free to use.

 - Though Selenium has its unique language, Selenese, it is not limited to it.
-It also opens its doors for other programming languages, including Python, Perl, Ruby, Java, PHP, and C#.
+It also opens its doors to other programming languages, including Python, Perl, Ruby, Java, PHP, and C#.

 - Selenium is compatible with all major browsers, including Chrome, Safari, Edge, and Opera.